oneacik/mindoo/public/Thoughts/My Life/Ideal Woman.md

 - internal
     - Intelligent and wise person (Sonia, Karo) [Important]
         - I can have a thread of understanding
+    - Is able to change
+    - Is creative
     - Able to crash my badboyish character - critical (Sonia, Ewa, Karo)
     - Not glorifying traumatic experiences (Sonia) [Important]
     - Curious of curios (Jo23)